Unquestioning Obedience a Virtue

 "For us, to 'believe all things' means to believe the doctrine of the restored gospel of Jesus Christ as well as the words of the Latterday prophets.
 It means to successfully erase our doubts and reservations.
 It means that in making spiritual commitments, we are prepared to hold nothing back.
 It means we are ready to consecrate our lives to the work of the kingdom."

-"The more we believe, the easier faith-based obedience becomes.
-Hence the value of 'believing all things.'""We are instructed to be like children, who are willing to be taught and then to act without first demanding full knowledge."
+"We are instructed to be like children, who are willing to be taught and then to act without first demanding full knowledge."

 "Some members are constantly evaluating the gospel by the standards of the world.
 They may think, 'That is not how I think the Lord would want it done,' or, 'Based on my understanding of the scriptures, the Church position should have been . . .'"